nishantjr/college-notes/src/cs576-automated-deduction/papers/canonical-forms-and-unification--hullot.md

 : equational thoery

 $\mathcal R$
-: Cannonical term rewriting system
+: Canonical term rewriting system

 $\mathcal R(M)$
-: cannonical form of a term $M$
+: Canonical form of a term $M$

 Two terms are $T$-equal if their canonical form is identical.
 This is decidable.